atul-gautam-au6/maze-Problem/README.md

 **Installation**
-> To run this project, download and install `MazeSetup.exe` locally on your system
+> To run this project, download and install `Maze_solver.py` locally on your system

 **How to run**
 >Installing setup leads to `Maze_Solver` file, which contains a `input.txt` file.
 In this file you need to put matrix of NxN size .